orb-community/pktvisor/docs/POLICIES.md

       description: "base anycast DNS policy"
       # input stream to create based on the given tap and optional filter config
       input:
-        # this most reference a tap name, or application of the policy will fail
+        # this must reference a tap name, or application of the policy will fail
         tap: anycast
         # this must match the type of the matching tap name. or application of the policy will fail
         type: pcap